neurocline/neurocline.github.io/_posts/2015-05-01-using-jekyll.markdown

 For Windows, you'll want to use a prebuilt installer from [ruby-installer.org][ruby-installer].
 I picked [rubyinstaller-2.1.6][rubyinstaller-2.1.6] because I didn't know what I was doing, and there was a strong suggestion to use 2.1.x.
-The only annoying thing was the suggestion to reboot after installing.
-Why?
-I'll look into that someday.

 I installed a 32-bit build because I've had issues with 64-bit Python and Perl in the past - not all Perl modules or Python packages support 64-bit.
 So I just assumed the same for Ruby.
 Also, I'm